rmkingham/Kingham.TSWD/Final.Project.md

 ![Wireframe for Offense Data Visualizations](https://rmkingham.github.io/Kingham.TSWD/images/WireframeOffense2.jpg)

 ### Personas

+The following personas were designed to represent three different type of people who might view this presentation.
 (Click pictures for sources)
 This is Grace.

 [![Girl with baseball and bat](https://rmkingham.github.io/Kingham.TSWD/images/Grace.jpg)](https://www.pinterest.com/pin/291467407127890428/?lp=true)

+Grace is a 13 year old girl from Manhattan, Kansas.
+She lives with her dad and her pet frog.
+She is a tomboy and loves to get dirty whenever possible.
 Grace loves baseball and has been following it closely for the last 5 years.
 She plays third base for her town little league town and loves to watch defensive highlights.
 Grace is always ready with a statistic or fact to prove her point when talking about the game.

 This is Steven.

 [![Boy holding his lunch](https://rmkingham.github.io/Kingham.TSWD/images/Steven.png)](https://www.sccpre.cat/show/ixhoJ_boy-lunch-png-clip-art-pinterest-lunches-/)

+Steven is 15 and lives in Atlanta, Georgia.
 Steven really likes art and doesn't know much about sports.
 He wants to care because all of his friends talk about baseball all the time, but he would rather spend his time drawing than watching a game.
 He also likes numbers because they make sense even when people don't.

 This is Adam.

 [![Boy holding his lunch](https://rmkingham.github.io/Kingham.TSWD/images/Adam.png)](https://www.1001freedownloads.com/free-clipart/daddy-standing-01)

-Adam is a farmer.
+Adam is a farmer in Pennsylvania.
 He used to pitch for his high school baseball team years ago.
 He followed his home minor league team until they moved away.
 He mostly watches the playoffs and hasn't kept up with the current stars.

 ### Storyboard
 Reading this project will be different for the different personas.